-7. When and how will I receive my score on the USGO National Qualifying Exam?
+7. When and how will I receive my score on the USGC National Qualifying Exam?

 Students taking the Exam with a proctor can request their score from the proctor once the Exam has been graded.

-8. What should I study to prepare for the USGO National Qualifying Exam?
+8. What should I study to prepare for the USGC National Qualifying Exam?